tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![cantreach](https://github.com/user-attachments/assets/29628dd2-dd8c-4f6e-af5e-384c9ee0536b)

-I set a breakpoint right after the call for read() to inspect the stack and find the offset to the canary but it didn't stop at our breakpoint... why?
+I set a breakpoint right after the call for **read()** to inspect the stack and find the offset to the canary but it didn't stop at our breakpoint... why?

 ![checkforchild](https://github.com/user-attachments/assets/e707b90f-e9e4-46b0-b1f9-c685b5d64cf3)

 Because it checks for _process id_.
 A **child process** has process id of **0** therefore the child process will continue execution but the main process will jump to main+84 and wait for child to return.
 Then how can we redirect execution in a way that to call **vuln()** with the parent process and hit our breakpoint?
 With the power of **gdb** ofcourse!

 We have multiple options to bypass the check, we can set the value in **rbp-0x4** to **0** at checktime, or we can just change the next instruction.
-We can do one of them manually but we'll probably run this binary a few times or we may accidentally hit a wrong button so writing a little gdb script is worth our time.
+We can them manually but we'll probably run this binary a few times or we may accidentally hit a wrong button so writing a little gdb script is worth our time.

 ![breakinvuln](https://github.com/user-attachments/assets/d21aa783-d8dd-46d6-be00-63547e1b9cad)